 Bruce Willis (James Ford), Frank Grillo (General Ryle), Brandon Thomas Lee (Braxton Ryle), Perry Reeves (Dr Lea Goss), Corey Large (Dash), Eve De Dominici (Juda Saule), C.J.
 Perry (Sol Cantos), Lochlyn Munro (Alex Locke), Costas Mandylor (Marcus Bleck), Adelaide Kane (Fiona Ardene), Trevor Gretzky (Felix Zand)

-Cosmic Sin may well have been intended for a theatrical release but ended up going to streaming media.
+Cosmic Sin may well have been intended for a theatrical release but ended up going direct to streaming.
 You get the impression that not many people cared about the film – the IMDB’s listing for the film’s official website leads to a Russian site streaming pirated content, for instance.

 The film is written and produced by Corey Large who also plays one of the soldiers on the expedition.
 Large, a Canadian native, started out as an actor and had some bit parts, before moving into producing and writing in the mid-2000s.
-He has a number of credits, mostly with action films and including a number of genre works such as Tooth and Nail (2007), Toxic (2008), Cabin Fever 2: Spring Fever (2009), Cross (2011), Zombeavers (2004), It Follows (2014), Amnesiac (2014), Vice (2015), Inconceivable (2017) and The Ninth Passenger (2018), all made on medium budgets.
-Director Edward Drake premiered with the war film Animals (2012) and then made the vampire film Broil (2020) and the upcoming human hunting film Apex (2021) both for Large.
+He has a number of credits as a producer, mostly with action films and including a number of genre works such as Tooth and Nail (2007), Toxic (2008), Cabin Fever 2: Spring Fever (2009), Cross (2011), Zombeavers (2004), It Follows (2014), Amnesiac (2014), Vice (2015), Inconceivable (2017) and The Ninth Passenger (2018), along with several subsequent Bruce Willis films, all made on medium budgets.
+Director Edward Drake premiered with the war film Animals (2012) and then made the vampire film Broil (2020), the subsequent human hunting film Apex (2021) and several other films for Large.

 It is evident from the way that Corey Large produces films that he makes them with medium budgets that sit somewhere between B+ and A-.
 Cosmic Sin reads as though it has been conceived on an A-budget and wants to be a big, epical space war epic but is being forced to operate on considerably less than that.
 It has A-list faces like Bruce Willis and the rising name of Frank Grillo.
 However, the action feels severely reduced in scope.
 The alien planets are simply forests and a studio desert set (shot in Georgia under tax incentive money).
-The aliens are just regular humans represented by body snatchers that to do little more than leave marks on the host’s face like Goths whose makeup has run in the rain.
-The film even manages to avoid any of the usual spaceship and space journey effects with a sleight of hand called Quantum Propulsion Technology that essentially teleports the soldiers into orbit around the planet in spacesuits, followed by a handful of effects shots of them undergoing re-entry.
+The aliens are just regular humans that we are told are body snatchers where the only real difference is that they leave marks on the host’s face like Goths whose makeup has run in the rain.
+The film even manages to avoid any of the usual spaceship and space journey effects with a sleight of hand called Quantum Propulsion Technology that teleports the soldiers into orbit around the planet in spacesuits, followed by a handful of effects shots of them undergoing re-entry.

 Cosmic Sin feels as though Corey Large and Edward Drake set out with a mutual admiration of Armageddon (1998) and sought to emulate something of the same.
-There is a similar plot about a team of tough individualists who decide to stick their middle finger out to the bureaucratic rules, do everything their way and head off into space to save the Earth.
+There is a similar plot about a team of tough individualists who decide to extend their middle fingers to bureaucratic rules, do everything their way and head off into space to save the Earth.
 And in both cases, the mission is commanded by Bruce Willis.

 Bruce Willis is given the interesting character of a disgraced general who dropped a bomb that wiped out an entire planet of 70 million people.
 This is not something the film seems to ever take particular objection to – it is implied that he did what was necessary and his reenlistment suggests that he may be needed to do the same again.
-The film does have one scene debating the ethics of first strike but in reality the entire film is a justification for a pre-emptive strike against the enemy (the titular ‘cosmic sin) – and given that the soldiers head off on an expedition to do so armed with a bomb that can wipe out an entire planet, the underlying morality by which the film operates is rather alarming.
+The film does have one scene debating the ethics of first strike but in reality the entire film is a justification for a pre-emptive strike against the enemy (the titular ‘cosmic sin’).
+Given that the soldiers head off on a rogue expedition armed with a purloined bomb that can wipe out an entire planet, the underlying morality by which the film operates is rather alarming.

 Cosmic Sin is a film that is absolutely laughable when considered in terms of believable military tactics.
 A team of soldiers decide to conduct a rogue expedition to start a war on an enemy – something that would surely be regarded as treasonous and have them court-martialled in any contemporary military service.
 They have zero problem appropriating a planet-destroying weapon – the Q-Bomb just sits around unguarded and can be picked up and taken with nobody trying to stop them – you would be rightly alarmed if today’s military treated nukes the same way.

-One of the most ridiculous things about the film for me was that the soldiers head off into action with zero intel about the enemy, not even knowing what they look like, only the vague mission of somehow finding where the aliens come from (despite bringing no experts that might be able to decipher alien technology and work out galactic coordinates with them) and taking the fight back to the aliens’ homeworld.
+One of the most ridiculous things about the film for me was that the soldiers head off into action with zero intel about the enemy, not even knowing what they look like, only the vague mission of somehow finding where the aliens come from and taking the fight back to the aliens’ homeworld (despite bringing no experts that might be able to decipher alien technology and work out galactic coordinates with them).
 And that the team’s method of starting a war involves about a dozen of them teleporting into space over the alien planet, ending up with them dispersed over different areas – the equivalent might be a dozen SEALs deciding to eliminate the threat of the Taliban or Isis and parachuting into a random area of Iraq/Afghanistan all in different places and with no idea where the target is, what the target even looks like and with apparently no supplies other than the guns they carry oh and a nuclear warhead.